RicardoGoncalves-CS/CSharpLearning/Week 3/README.md

 }
 ```

-In the example above a class **Animal** was created to demonstrate principles of encapsulation.
+In the example above an abstract class **Animal** was created to demonstrate principles of encapsulation.

 The class has three private fields: **_age**, **_name**, and **_sound**.